ellemouton/website/content/drafts/normal-operation-pre-taproot.md

-There are two valid commitment transactions that can be signed at any time by each party to perform a force close, and there is one closing transaction proposal that uses a fee-rate of `x` sats per byte.
+There are two valid commitment transactions that can be signed at any time by each party to perform a force close, and there is one closing transaction proposal that uses a fee-rate of `x` sats-per-byte.
 This closing transaction currently only has Alice’s signature and so is not yet valid.

 ### :gear: Step 19: Bob -> Alice: `closing_signed`

 Bob may decide that the fee rate that Alice used is too low.
-So he sends a counterproposal with a new fee rate, `y` sats per byte` along with his signature for this counterproposal.
+So he sends a counterproposal with a new fee rate, `y` sats-per-byte along with his signature for this counterproposal.

 ![](/normalChanOp/state-23.png#center)